 Animals come with their owner, so a guide might not be necessary, if you’re willing to struggle a bit without a common language.
 Donkeys cost 400 afghanis per day, horses 800 afghanis per day.
 Sayeed Faqir from Sargaz is a good, honest, cheerful donkey owner who knows a few words of English.

 Although the Wakhan corridor is safe and has not seen war in recent history, you need to travel through Ishkashim and beyond to get there.
 Ishkashim has historically been seen as a safe place, but this has changed since 2015.
 Inform yourself thoroughly with local sources.
-Nearby areas are known to harbour separatist forces.
+Nearby areas are known to harbour Taliban forces.